 Murt remains active in his community.
 He is a coach for the Upper Moreland Little League Program, St. David’s CYO, and the Upper Moreland Soccer Club.
 He also serves as a religious education instructor for St. David Parish in Willow Grove.
 In addition, he volunteers on the board of directors of the Upper Moreland Education Foundation and the Upper Moreland Historical Association, which he founded in 1996.

-Murt and his wife, Maria, a Nursing Instructor at the Abington Memorial Hospital Dixon School of Nursing, live in Upper Moreland with their three children, Katherine, Daniel, and Patrick.
+Murt and his wife, Maria, a Nursing Instructor at Temple University's Department of Nursing, live in Upper Moreland with their three children, Katherine, Daniel, and Patrick.

 Sign up to receive occasional updates from me.